WerWolv/Documentation/pattern_language/core-language/functions.md

 }
 ```

-#### For-Statement
+#### For-Loops

 For loops are another kind of loop similar to the while loop.
-Its head consists of three blocks separated by commas.
-The first block is a variable declaration which will only be available inside the current for loop.
-The second block is a condition that will continuously be checked.
-The body is executed as long as this condition evaluates to true.
-The third block is a variable assignment which will be executed after all statements in the body have run.
+Its head consists of three blocks (ex. `i < 10`) that are separated by commas.

+The first block is for declaring an iterating variable.
+This variable can only be used inside of the for loop.
+The value that this variable is declared as is the iteration that it starts at.
+In the given example, the first block is `u8 i = 0`.

+The second block is a condition used to determine when the loop should run again, and when it should stop.
+Every time the loop repeats, this condition is checked.
+In the given example, the second block is `i < 10`.
+At the start of each loop, the current value of `i` is checked to see if it is still less than `10`.
+When `i` becomes `10` or greater, the loop will stop executing.
+As long as the statement in this block resolves to `true`, the loop will continue.

+The third block only executes after the body of the loop.
+It assigns the iterating variable a new number, one that is incremented by a specified amount - in short, it increments the iterating variable.
+In the example, the increment used is `1`, but it doesn't have to be `1`.
+If it's necessary to increment by `2`, `3`, etc., just use that number instead of `1`.

 ```rust
 // Declare a variable called i available only inside the for